ernstki/greenismylife/source/about.md

 day-to-day habits.

-greenismy.life is a project by Carly Dovale, Kevin Ernst, Harrison Stanley, and Alexus Wimbus for Dr. Crowley's spring 2016 course entitled "Humans and
+greenismy.life is a project by Carly Dovale, Kevin Ernst, Harrison Stanley, and Alexus Wimbish for Dr. Crowley's spring 2016 course entitled "Humans and
 Nature: Living in the Anthropocene" (ANTH2040).

 ## Messages